GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 leeroy-web-profiles-5498c5b7fd-czvm8   1/1     Running   0          20s
 ```

-Recall from earlier in this tutorial that the Google Cloud Deploy configuration was structured to contain configuration specific to each Target.
+Recall from earlier in this tutorial that the Google Cloud Deploy configuration was structured to contain configuration specific to each target.

-<walkthrough-editor-open-file filePath="web-profiles/leeroy-app-profiles/kubernetes/test/target.yaml">Click here to review the Kustomize rendering overlay `target.yaml` for the `test` Target.</walkthrough-editor-open-file>
+<walkthrough-editor-open-file filePath="web-profiles/leeroy-app-profiles/kubernetes/test/target.yaml">Click here to review the Kustomize rendering overlay `target.yaml` for the `test` target.</walkthrough-editor-open-file>

 Notice at the bottom of the file that this overlay includes setting the value of the `TARGET` environment variable to `test`.

-To confirm that your application configuration has been specialized for the `test` Target, run the following commands in your Cloud Shell:
+To confirm that your application configuration has been specialized for the `test` target, run the following commands in your Cloud Shell:

 ```bash
 kubectx test && kubectl logs -l app=leeroy-app-profiles -n web-app-profiles